SoggyRhino/ObsidianNotes/DSA/NeetCode 150/Lowest Common Ancestor of a Binary Search Tree.md

 -  We are looking for the node that is in between p and q
 - If  P and Q are both greater than the current node they both must be on the right subtree
-- If P and Q are both less than the current node they
+- If P and Q are both less than the current node they both must be on the left subtree
+- Otherwise P and Q diverge on the current node and this is the result

 ## Code
 ### Recursive